ksdtech/gdrive-static-site/README.md

 - title: The title of the original Google Drive item, stripped of any special prefixes ("\_" or the "nn]" prefixes described above).

-- updated: Timestamp of last modification.
+- modified: Timestamp of last modification.

 - version: Google Drive version number.